 - practice, plan and manage the building of product and service systems and business platforms to create tangible and intangible solutions for techno-economic problems;

-- plan and manage an international business from start-ups to multinational enterprises with an entrepreneurial and innovative mindset;
+- plan and manage the international business from start-ups to multinational enterprises with an entrepreneurial and innovative mindset;

 - apply innovation and technology management theories, methods and tools to practical management activities;